yuex/awesome-latex/README.md

-# Awesome LATEX
+# Awesome LaTeX

 Well, it's complicated, sort of.

-To appreciate the awesomeness of LATEX, you need to put aside a few hours to fiddle with not only another gigantic tool and a not-so-easy-to-learn syntax but also another no-so-well-managed software distribution system.
+To appreciate the awesomeness of LaTeX, you need to put aside a few hours to fiddle with not only another gigantic tool and a not-so-easy-to-learn syntax but also another no-so-well-managed software distribution system.

 To save your time, you can just install `texlive` and use `homework.tex`.
 It's a popular homework template at CMU introduced by the help page of [15251][].
-When you are done with your homework with the template, just run
+When you are done with your homework using the template, just run

     pdflatex homework.tex